Storm of the Century

 Storm of the Century, alternatively known as Stephen King's Storm of the Century, is a 1999 American horror television miniseries written by Stephen King and directed by Craig R. Baxley.
 Unlike many other television adaptations of King's work, Storm of the Century was not based on a novel but was an original screenplay written by the author and directly produced for television.
-King described the screenplay as a "novel for television."
-The screenplay was published as a mass-market book in February 1999 prior to the TV broadcast of the mini-series.
+King described the screenplay as a "novel for television".
+The screenplay was published as a mass-market book in February 1999 prior to the TV broadcast of the miniseries.

 King has called Storm of the Century his personal favorite of all the TV productions related to his works.

 Plot

 As the people of Little Tall Island, Maine prepare for a powerful blizzard in 1989, elderly resident Martha Clarendon is brutally murdered by a menacing stranger.
 Town manager Robbie Beals investigates, and the stranger terrifies him by relating shameful secrets from his past.
 Mike Anderson, a supermarket manager and part-time constable, arrests the stranger, who identifies himself as André Linoge.
-Linoge seems to know the names and morbid secrets of all the island's residents, and is particularly interested in Mike's son Ralphie, who has a birthmark on his nose.
+Linoge seems to know the names and morbid secrets of all the island's residents and is particularly interested in Mike's son Ralphie, who has a birthmark on his nose.
 Yet he gives no hint of his own background, saying only, "Give me what I want, and I'll go away."
 While sitting in a jail cell, Linoge possesses the minds of several townspeople, causing suicides and a murder.
-He then escapes the jail in the form of a wizened old man and repeats his demand before disappearing into the storm.
+He then escapes the jail in his true form of an old wizard and repeats his demand before disappearing into the storm.

 The residents take shelter from the storm in the town hall.
 As they sleep, Linoge appears on the televisions as a televangelist and lectures them on the consequences of refusing to accommodate a stranger.
 The residents have the same dream in which authorities find the island deserted after the storm and the word "Croaton" carved on a tree.
-A news reporter connects the disappearance to the lost Roanoke colony.
+A news reporter connects the disappearance to the lost Roanoke Colony.
 Meanwhile Mike dreams that the townspeople walk into the ocean and drown.
 The next day, Linoge causes three residents to vanish while everyone is watching the lighthouse collapse.
-Two die and the third, Angie Carver, is discovered alive but visibly aged.
+Two die, and the third, Angie Carver, is discovered alive but visibly aged.
 Ralphie goes missing and, when found in a closet, says that he was with Linoge.
 With each death and abduction, Linoge sends his demand again.
+While gathering supplies and toys for the children, Mike deduces that the name Linoge is an anagram and that Linoge's real name is Legion, similar to the biblical story of Jesus casting demons out of a man and into a herd of pigs.